davidrhoden/davidrhoden-basic-netlify/timeline/lost-crusaders-mar-6-2009.md

 ---

 I think this was the only time I saw Michael Chandler play live?
 I had been a big fan of his bands The Outta place and the Raunch Hands.
-Lost Crusaders wwere good too.
+Lost Crusaders were good too.